-Christine A. Bacon, chair of the science department, joined the Bay Path University faculty as an adjunct professor in 2004, and in 2014 she received her appointment as Associate Professor of Biology and Secondary Education.
+Christine A. Bacon, chair of the science department, joined the Bay Path University faculty as an adjunct professor in 2004, and in 2018 she received her appointment as Professor of Biology.
 Her professional career has included National Institutes of Health (NIH)-funded research in health-related microbiological studies, quality assurance supervision in industrial manufacturing, and 20 years of teaching experience.
 Bacon has been certified in the areas of state regulatory procedures, federal safety practices, and radioisotope management.
-She has been involved with community outreach programs at the elementary through secondary educational levels, and has mentored undergraduate education students in the teaching of Biology at area high schools.
+She has been involved with community outreach programs at the elementary through secondary education levels and has mentored undergraduate education students in the teaching of Biology at area high schools.

 Teaching courses at both the introductory and advanced levels for the Science and Occupational Therapy departments, Bacon focuses on human health and function in the study of Anatomy and Physiology, Immunology, Microbiology, and Human Disease.
 Also involved in the Biology-Secondary education degree program, she teaches courses in scientific history and philosophy, as well as curriculum development.
 Having recently joined the Physician Assistant program development team, Bacon aspires to integrate academic knowledge with clinical application to better prepare students for a highly skilled career in healthcare.
 As an advocate for student success, Bacon dedicated her doctoral dissertation to the study and implementation of student integration strategies to assist students with the transition into the college environment.
 Having served as both a first-year advisor and educator, Bacon strives to partner with students in their educational exploration and advancement.

 Her educational and professional backgrounds contribute to her continued interests in both scientific inquiry and health-related issues.
 Christine A. Bacon received her BS degree from Simmons College, MST from American International College, and DHEd from A.T.
 Still University.